-The tables below and on the following page show the movement in valued on a rolling programme basis except for investment properti have been undertaken in-house by a RICS-qualified valuer. i value of ies which the are Council's non-current a valued annually at the t assets.
-F ne balance Properties owned by the e sheet date.
-Valuations Council are for 2018/19
+The tables below and on the following page show the movement in value of the Council's non-current assets.
+Properties owned by the Council are valued on a rolling programme basis except for investment properties which are valued annually at the balance sheet date.
+Valuations for 2018/19 have been undertaken in-house by a RICS-qualified valuer.